 Although most transfers are instant, not all of them are.
 For example, Chase Ultimate Rewards points transfers to Singapore Airlines can take a few days.
 You’ll find estimated transfer times for all of Chase’s travel partners in our Chase travel partner guide.

 Earn Chase Ultimate Rewards points with these cards

 - Chase Ink Business Preferred Credit Card – 100,000 Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening

-- Chase Sapphire Preferred Card – 60,000 Ultimate Rewards points after spending $4,000 on purchases within the first three months of account opening
+- Chase Sapphire Preferred Card – 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Chase Sapphire Reserve – 50,000 Ultimate Rewards points after spending $4,000 on purchases within the first three months of account opening
+- Chase Sapphire Reserve – 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.